awslabs/ecs-task-kite/README.md

 It is also expected that it be used via either container links or sharing the network namespace with the consumer.
-In the case of linking, it does not `EXPOSE` the appropriate ports (due to them being dynamically discovered at runtime), and thus will not work with the `--icc` option disabled.
-This option is enabled by default however.
+In the case of linking, it does not `EXPOSE` the appropriate ports (due to them being dynamically discovered at runtime), and thus will not work with the `--icc` option set to false.
+By default, `--icc` is set to true.

 ## Usage